409a Valuation – Things you need to Know About

 The other method is to use 409a valuation calculator which determines the exact value of your business, but it is equally risky.
 So, it is better that you hire 3rd party valuation firm just like HP Accounting so that your startup receives safe harbor protection from IRS penalties.

 Safe harbor for an organization means that it has completed an acceptable valuation in the last year from the 3rd party and is protected from having to prove to the IRS that your valuation is accurate.
-If you fail to prove, the IRS audits the firm themselves and the options you issued most recently are deemed not to be properly set at a fair market value.
+If you fail to prove it, the IRS audits the firm themselves and the options you issued most recently are deemed not to be properly set at a fair market value.
 In this scenario, the employees who had received options at the incorrect price will be taxed on those options with an additional 20% of the value and will have to pay other penalties as well.
 This is a significant financial burden to employees who should have been protected by a more knowledgeable and responsible founder.

 So get a 409a valuation from HP Accounting and protect your company and your employees.